 The rules for people like James and Robert have existed for many years, and you can read more about them on our guide 'Employed or self employed?'
 As you will see, the tests for deciding whether someone is accepted as self-employed for tax purposes are a little vague, but if Robert in reality has what amount to two part-time jobs, the mechanics exist for him to be classified as an employee of the two firms he works with, and for PAYE to be operated accordingly.
-The effect of all this is for extra costs, in the form of primary and secondary Class 1 NICs to be payable by Robert and his employers.
+The effect of all this is for extra costs, in the form of primary and secondary class 1 NICs to be payable by Robert and his employers.

 A possible solution

-To avoid this, Robert could in the past have set up a limited company, and contracted for the company to provide his services to the two customers.
+To avoid this, Robert could in the past have set up a limited company, and contracted for the company to provide his services to the 2 customers.
 Robert would then have been both the owner of, and an employee of, his own personal service company.

-Assume that Robert's company has profits, before Robert takes any salary or dividends, of £84,223.37, and that he takes £8,200 in salary and the balance of the profits, after tax, in the form of dividends.
+Assume that Robert's company has profits, before Robert takes any salary or dividends, of £84,187.49, and that he takes £8,424 in salary and the balance of the profits, after tax, in the form of dividends.

-The remaining profit will be charged to corporation tax - amounting to £14,443.50.
-On this basis, Robert can take net dividends of £61,574.90 - plus, of course, his salary of £8,200.
+The remaining profit will be charged to corporation tax - amounting to £14,395.06.
+On this basis, Robert can take net dividends of £61,368.43 - plus, of course, his salary of £8,424.

-Robert's tax position for 2017/18 would be:
+Robert's tax position for 2018/19 would be:

-|Gross income (say)||£69,744.90|
+|Gross income (say)||£69,792.43|

-|Dividend tax @ 7.5% on||£28,500.00|
+|Dividend tax @ 7.5% on||£32,500.00|

-|Dividend tax @ 32.5% on||£24,774.90||Compared with||£51,276.48|
+|Dividend tax @ 32.5% on||£23,442.43||Compared with||£51,524.48|

-|A saving for Robert of||£8,304.76|
+|A saving for Robert of||£8,211.66|